 Superior, they said, never gives up her dead

 When the skies of November turn gloomy.” — Gordon Lightfoot

 Some say the Great Lakes are haunted.
 They have caused the demise of many a sailor, and within their waters lurks the despair of lives cut short.
 This is the story of twenty-nine men who lost their lives in the wreck of the S.S.
 Edmund Fitzgerald on November 10, 1975.

 They came from Duluth.
-From Toledo.
-From Sturgeon Bay, Iron River, St. Joseph, Ashtabula and Milbury.
+Toledo.
+Sturgeon Bay, Iron River, St. Joseph, Ashtabula and Milbury.
 They worked as oilers, engineers, first mates, captains, cooks, watchmen and deck-hands.
 Their names were John, James, William, George, Russell, Bruce, Oliver and a few Thomases.
 They were husbands, fathers, sons and brothers, beloved of many.
 Some were as young as twenty, on their first trip out.